flutter-form-builder-ecosystem/flutter_form_builder/README.md

 ```

 ## l10n
-Just add the `FormBuilderLocalizations.delegate` in the list of your app delegates
+Just add the `FormBuilderLocalizations.delegate` in the list of your app's `      localizationsDelegates`

 ```dart
   return MaterialApp(